ayhabasist/jsp/README.md

 ketikkan :
 db2 backup database namadatabase to C

-jika notifikasi "the database is currently in use""
+jika notifikasi "the database is currently in use"

 ketikkan :
 db2stop force